 In August 2021, the specific rule was introduced for software which was created by employees of the company.
-Before these changes, the basic rule stated that the proprietary right to such objects belongs to the employee unless otherwise prescribed by the employment agreement, whereas after the changes - on the contrary - to the employer.
+Before these changes, the basic rule stated that the proprietary right to such objects belongs to the employee unless otherwise prescribed by the employment agreement, whereas after the changes - on the contrary - the right belongs to the employer.